 How to See Vienna in One Day

-There are a couple of reasons for why you might have just 24 hours in Vienna.
+There are a couple of reasons why you might have just 24 hours in Vienna.
 Ideally, we would recommend you to spend 2-3 days in Vienna in order to see everything.
 This is particularly true if you are interested in visiting museums in Vienna.
 But if you simply want to enjoy the beautiful architecture, the historic monuments, and churches, as well as some of Vienna’s cafes and green spaces, one day will be enough.

 Using Public Transport in Vienna